Updated: February 18th, 2023

 Participants can go rock climbing, zipline, storytelling, games, and thrilling water fights!
 The activities at this outdoor adventure camp are set according to everyone’s age and ability, so no one is pushed too hard and gets to enjoy the activities to the fullest!

 They offer full-day camps that run from 8:30 am to 4:00 pm and last all week.
 The two main summer programs are Mountaineer Explorers and Fantastic Cryptids, which each have a different focus.

 Appalachian Expeditions offers day camps in Davis, West Virginia.
 Their outdoor adventure camps help kids of all ages explore the outdoors through fun activities like canoeing, swimming, boating, and backpacking.
 Students can work their way through forests and streams and learn about the natural world as they explore with other young kids and camp counselors.

-One of the things that makes this West Virginia summer camp one of the best options is that it’s pretty budget-friendly.
+One of the things that makes this summer camp one of the best options in the state is that it’s pretty budget-friendly.
 The costs are much lower than other camps, making it affordable to lower-income families.
-There are two different sessions, each lasting around four days and starting on May 30th and August 8th.
+There are two different camp sessions, each lasting around four days and starting on May 30th and August 8th.

 At the overnight camp, youth are trusted to make decisions, and when things don’t go right, they learn how to work their way through things.
 When it comes to learning and having fun simultaneously, the opportunities are endless with Appalachian Expeditions.

 WVU Tech Summer Camps offer some of the most innovative options for prospective campers.
-Delivered in Beckley, WV, a range of summer camps are available, drawing upon various passions and professions.
+Delivered in Beckley, WV, a range of programs are available, drawing upon various passions and professions.

 They have a STEM Camp, where high school students are invited to participate in a weeklong camp that focuses on all things science, technology, engineering, and mathematics.
 Electronics, Forensic Investigation, Automobiles, and Robotics are some of the areas campers can sink their teeth into.